actXc/moodle_repository_botr/README.md

 beta test state,Do not use for productiv sites, do not expect anything

 ## todo: (Backlog)
+* upload from inside of moodle (with owner-tag)
 * get the real tags for search (big)
-* find a way to control the capabilities, teachers can edit and delet all public repos (big)
+* find a way to control the capabilities, teachers can edit and delete all public repos (big)
 * preview url in filepicker select window (the last window) (big)
 * better meta data display in filepicker, more data, better useabillity=click where? (big)
 * make install video (medium)